-More recently I completed a two year stint as executive editor for Tule Publishing Group’s Holiday imprint.
-A chance to help shape a new contemporary romance line and work with favourite authors across the globe?
+In 2014, I became executive editor for Tule Publishing Group’s Holiday imprint, and still enjoy this role.
+A chance to help shape a new contemporary romance line and work with amazing authors across the globe?
 Hell yes.

 You’re easily distracted by shiny new endeavours.
 How’s the writing going?
 What’s next?